 Mostly, the slowdown is a simple matter of fatigue.
 Americans, having learned about and loved a new food, are now looking for the next thing as they are won’t to do. „We grow tired of things pretty quickly here in the United States,“ said Koerten, who reminds that not long ago frozen yogurt was atop the ice cream world (it’s now „facing oblivion“).

 It’s also the result of an increasingly crowded breakfast space.
 Once a simple meal, centered around cereal, milk, and orange juice (thanks, in large part, to marketing), breakfast now comes in many and varied forms.
 Greek yogurt has been a staple of this mutation, soaring as cereal has faded.

-The prevalence of other options has made it easy for people to try something new, and then stick with it if it suits.
+The prevalence of options has made it easy for people to try something new, and then stick with it if it suits.
 The clearest evidence can be found at fast food companies like McDonald’s, where the sales pitch is mostly egg sandwiches, and the morning meal is growing faster than any other segment of the day.
 Restaurants as a whole, in fact, are enjoying something of a breakfast boom, while people are going out less often for lunch and dinner.

-„The good news is that there doesn’t seem to be a next big thing,“ said Koerten. „The breakfast space is very saturated at this point, but there’s nothing really right now that has the sort of potential Greek yogurt did ten years ago.“
+„The good news is that there doesn’t seem to be a next big thing,“ said Koerten. „The breakfast space is very saturated at this point.
+But there’s nothing really right now that has the sort of potential Greek yogurt did ten years ago.“

 Rather than wait until something new pops up or watch as its core product loses its novelty, the Greek yogurt industry is working to make sure it stays relevant.
 Manufacturers have adjusted their strategy to focus on innovation, addressing both the reality of customer fatigue and the latent possibility of luring Americans into eating the protein-heavy food at other times of the day.